Convert MP3 to JSON Online Free

 Upload your MP3 file

-Drag and drop your MP3 file onto the converter, or click browse.
-The file is uploaded over an encrypted connection.
+Drag and drop your .mp3 file onto the converter, or click to browse.
+Files up to 500MB are supported.

 -